-The VCT 38xxA supports this feature by a letterbox detector.
-The circuitry detects black video lines by measuring the signal amplitude during active video.
-For every field the number of black lines at the upper and lower part of the picture are measured, compared to the previous measurement and the minima are stored in the I2C-register BLKLIN.
-To adjust the picture amplitude, the external controller reads this register, calculates the vertical scaling coefficient and transfers the new settings, e.g. vertical sawtooth parameters, horizontal scaling coefficient etc., to the VCT 38xxA.
+The VCT 38xxA/B supports this feature by a letterbox detector.
+For every field the number of black lines at the upper and lower part of the picture are measured and stored in the l^2 C-register BLKLIN.
+To adjust the picture amplitude, the CPU reads this register, calculates the vertical scaling coefficient and transfers the new settings, e.g. vertical sawtooth parameters, horizontal scaling coefficient etc., to the scaler and the deflection circuits.